 And in 2020, the acquisition of Jobo Smartech, a Chinese leader in connected systems for hotel room management (lighting, ambient temperature, etc.) further complements Legrand's offer for the dynamic hospitality sector in China.

 Interoperability is the ability of a product or service to work with other existing or future products or services, with no restrictions on access or implementation.
 As they are essential for the development of connected objects, Legrand is also making every effort to define the industry standards.
 The challenge is to promote open languages and to make use of a cloud that enables data to be exchanged and third-party systems to be integrated.

 Choosing Legrand guarantees that you will have solutions that ensure the security and confidentiality of the user's personal data.
 The Group guarantees users an ever more reliable and secure experience while ensuring total personal data confidentiality.
 The ‘Security by Design’ and ‘Privacy by Design’ approaches, as well as the ISO 27001 certification of solutions provide an optimum level of security that prevents any fraudulent use of the data entrusted to the Group.

-In 2020, Legrand attended the Consumer Electronics Show (CES) in Las Vegas for the sixth consecutive year.
-Following on from the previous years,, the 2020 edition celebrated connected living.
-At the show, the Group presented its new connected solutions, which are just as simple and intuitive as ever— a testament to Legrand constant concern for the needs of users.
-Legrand most notably unveiled its first connected electrical panel: Drivia with Netatmo.
-The Group was congratulated for its innovation with three CES Innovation Awards, in honour of Drivia with Netatmo and smart Netatmo Lock and Keys.
+Legrand has attended the Consumer Electronics Show (CES) in Las Vegas every year for the past six years.
+The 2020 edition, following on from the previous years, celebrated connected living.
+At the show, the Group presented its latest connected solutions, which are simple and intuitive— a testament to our constant concern for the needs of users.
+On this occasion, Legrand most notably unveiled its first connected electrical panel: Drivia with Netatmo.